 Review damage reports, prepare or review repair cost estimates, and plan work to be performed.

-Sand body areas to be painted and cover bumpers, windows, and trim with masking tape or paper to protect them from the paint.
+Sand body areas to be painted.
+Cover bumpers, windows, and trim with masking tape or paper to protect them from the paint.

 Fit and weld replacement parts into place, using wrenches and welding equipment, and grind down welds to smooth them, using power grinders and other tools.